ArtBIT/base_convert/README.md

 PHP's built in `base_convert` function supports bases ranging from 2 to 36.
 This library expands that range to 2 to 64.

 # Usage
-Convert a number 100 from decimal to hexadecimal:
+Convert a number 100 from decimal to hexadecimal (from base 10 to base 16):
 ```php
 echo math\base_convert(100, 10, 16);
 // echoes '64'